 There may be times during your illness when you want to be left alone to sort out your own feelings.
 This can be hard for family and friends who may not understand how you feel, and want to share this difficult time with you.

-You can make it easier for them by telling them that:
+You can make it easier for them by telling them that you:

-- you appreciate their support, but you need some time to yourself
+- appreciate their support, but you need some time to yourself

-- you don't feel like talking about your illness now
+- don't feel like talking about your illness now

-- you will talk to them when you feel more like talking
+- will talk to them when you feel ready

-- you still care about them even if you don’t want to talk now
+- still care about them even if you don’t want to talk now

 Talking about your sadness